 A joint paper by members of the E-VOLVE cluster, titled "Towards brand-independent architectures, components and systems for next generation electrified vehicles optimised for the infrastructure" has been accepted in "SAE Technical Papers".

 January 2022 - Multi-Moby in the H2020RTR21 event

 Multi-Moby will be presenting in the H2020RTR21 conference on 29 March in Brussels.

 The H2020RTR21 conference aims at gathering selected H2020 funded projects on road transport areas, to give the attendees an overall picture of the achievements of EU funded R&I, and to identify the next steps needed to reach the overall EU transport policy objectives.

 A paper by University of Surrey, titled "Predictive anti-jerk and traction control for V2X connected electric vehicles with central motor and open differential" has been accepted in "IEEE Transactions on Vehicular Technology", which is a quartile 1 journal for automotive engineering.

-The paper discusses pre-emptive vehicle controllers which can increase passenger comfort and reduce wheel slip when the vehicle encounters a low friction patch on the road.
-The download link will be available soon.
+The paper discusses pre-emptive vehicle controllers based on Nonlinear Model Predictive Control (NMPC), which can increase passenger comfort and reduce wheel slip when the vehicle encounters a low friction patch on the road.

 November 2021 - EGVI Project Portfolio